 Aeration & Seeding

 Reducing weeds can also be obtained through aeration and seeding.
 Core aeration opens up the soil, pulling up millions of microbes and depositing these little guys on top of the turf.
 As the soil cores break down, these microbes feed on existing thatch.
 Removing thatch reduces stress on the lawn because it allows nutrients and water to flow more freely to the roots.

 Aeration also reduces compaction, making it easier for turfgrass to breathe and allowing new seed to grow in its place.
-A think stand of grass helps “choke out” weeds.
+A thick strand of grass helps “choke out” weeds.

 When Should I Control Weeds?